brandonkal/linaria/docs/DESIGN_DECISIONS.md

 After evaluating normally, if this property exists on an interpolation value, it will be used in the generated CSS.
 This is handy for making any function behave as if it was a linaria css class Name.

 In my own component library, I found myself reaching for `styledComponent.__linaria.className` and attaching that to components that render a styled component.
-That approach isn't very clean.
+That approach isn't clean.

 The idea is that eventually something like this should be possible: